escottgoodwin/lango-trans-de/README.md

 2. Contiuous Update of Corpus Doc2Vec Model.
 Currently, every time articles are added to the corpus, the entire Doc2Vec model must be generated from scratch.
 Developing a continuous updating method where new articles can be added to an existing Doc2Vec model would lead to signficant speed improvements.

 3. Using pre-trained word vectors such as FastText with Doc2Vec.

+4. Get recommendations by date.
+Only recommend articles in the corpus that are fairly recent.